Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

         ```

 ## Make an example card!
-At this point, you should be able to make an example card with Yomichan!
+At this point, you should be able to make cards with Yomichan!

 Here's an excerpt of text you can test Yomichan on: